alemoraru/algorithms/README.md

 for a better use of the language.

 **NOTE**: This is a WIP repository, therefore not all mentioned information is complete and/or present.

+* Java is also present in this repository, however, equivalent c++ code is found as well.